Why Study Polish?

 The University of Kansas has a more than thirty-year tradition of teaching Polish language and literature.
 Polish language and culture courses at KU are designed to accommodate students with a wide range of interests, including students with Polish heritage, students interested in Polish and East European history, literature, film.
-The Department of Slavic Languages and Literatures offers yearly regular courses of elementary, intermediate and advanced Polish.
+The Department of Slavic, German, and Eurasian Studies offers courses of elementary, intermediate and advanced Polish.
+The beginning of the sequence is offered every other year.
 Students who already have advanced knowledge of Polish can take independent study courses in Polish Language and Literature after obtaining the consent of the instructor.

 KU encourages students to study abroad either in the summer or during the academic year.